Hey Super Bowl fans! Welcome to the world's busiest airport

 Atlanta (CNN) — Welcome to the 150,000 people flying into Atlanta for the 53rd annual Super Bowl.
 (Super Bowl LIII for fans of Roman numerals.)

-Despite the winter storm weather, you've landed at Hartsfield-Jackson Atlanta International Airport, the world's busiest passenger airport.
+Despite the extreme winter weather, you've landed at Hartsfield-Jackson Atlanta International Airport, the world's busiest passenger airport.
 We handled nearly 104 million passengers in 2017.

 Think of it as the biggest transfer point in the known universe.